The Benefits of Choosing Organic

 GOTS (Global Organic Textile Standard) – This has varying levels of organic composition.
 One level is made from at least 70% certified organic natural fibres and the other level must contain a minimum of 95% certified organic fibres.

 GOLS (Global Organic Latex Standard) – To have this certification, the product will have to contain more than 95 % of certified organic raw material.

 Organic sleep products do more for you than you may realize.
-Opting for organic bedding or an organic mattress makes a statement about your priorities.
-A small choice can make a big difference in your health and your sleep.
+Opting for organic products support eco-friendly companies and the environment.
+This small choice may make a large environmental impact.